aditivijayan/CripticReader/README.md

 This is a rudimentary reader of QED data so that it can be processed by the code CRIPTIC.

-This is a work in progress.
+This is a work in progress and currently only reads in the density information from a data file.

+To get this code working, follow these steps -

 1. Clone this repo into your local directory of choice-